kavisek/Mirco-Service/README.md

-# Predictive Model Restful API
+# Predictive Model - Restful API

-A template Flask Restful API that is used to retrieve data from an external and feed back our predictive models prediction.
+A template Flask Restful API that is used to retrieve data from an external and feedback our model's prediction.
 This micro service is configured for the iris dataset.
 Please feel free to modify the code to your datasets.
 I have written comment within the code for each section.
-If you want this model to run in your local environment , to see how a micro service would operate please following the below instruction.
+If you want this model to run in your local environment, to see how a microservice would operate please following the below instruction.

 1. Create a virtual environment